 Is that a hell of a setup?
 Yes!
 Does it live up to that setup?
 Mostly!

-I say mostly because while the story is a satisfying game of cat and mouse between the anti-hero leader of the thieves Sean Wong (Louis Koo) and the bumbling but well-meaning detective on the case Larry Lam (Louis Cheung), it never quite lives up to the zaniness that the inclusion of the parrot in the premise promises.
+I say mostly because while the story is a satisfying game of cat and mouse between the anti-hero leader of the thieves, Sean Wong (Louis Koo), and the bumbling but well-meaning detective on the case, Larry Lam (Louis Cheung), it never entirely lives up to the zaniness that the inclusion of the parrot in the premise promises.

-Not that the parrot doesn’t play its role (and it’s a real parrot, which is awesome), it’s just that with the premise being that the parrot is the only witness, I expected the film to get a little bit sillier.
+Not that the parrot doesn’t play its role (and it’s a real parrot, which is awesome), but with the premise being that the parrot is the only witness, I expected the film to get a little bit sillier.

-That’s maybe a little unfair, though, as while I didn’t get what I was expecting, that’s not exactly a bad thing.
-The plot has a number of twists and turns; there are a couple of good gunfights, a really satisfying chase scene, and a lot of really great, dynamic camera work.
+That’s a little unfair, though, as while I didn’t get what I was expecting, that’s not a bad thing.
+The plot has several twists and turns; there are a couple of good gunfights, a satisfying chase scene, and great, dynamic camera work.

 A Witness Out of the Blue is a solid crime thriller with a terrific lead performance and good action, and definitely a good addition to your watch list.